19 Wedding Registry Items You’ll Probably Regret 5 Years Later

 We understand the panini press craze—what’s not to love about warm pressed sandwiches with melted cheese?
 However, this big gadget can really do only one thing well: grill sandwiches.
 “Instead of a panini press, register for a little electric grill,” Geigle suggests.
 “Not only will you be able to continue feeding your panini cravings, but you’ll also be able to use your appliance to grill fish, chicken, burgers, and more.”

 The iconic KitchenAid Stand Mixer is a popular registry item and also one of the most underutilized.
 “The KitchenAid mixer is the Mecca of all kitchen appliances, but it takes up valuable real estate on the counter and in the cabinets,” says Sarah Ntouskas, owner and principal coordinator for Make it Posh in Richmond, Virginia.
 “Each attachment is also is pretty large.
 If you’re not a big baker or don’t make homemade pasta or bake bread every day, then likely you won’t see yourself using this for anything other than a mixer and likely only will be used during the holidays when you’re making cookies.
-A hand held mixer will be just as sufficient and isn’t as cumbersome!”
-(You won’t need a mixer for these delicious no-bake desserts.)
+A hand-held mixer will be just as sufficient and isn’t as cumbersome!”

 Fine or patterned china sets